-Support Description Enter a name description that you want to show up on the alert notices.
+Support Description Enter a name description that you want to show up on the email as the sender of your alert notices.

+Default Alert Subject Enter the standard email Subject text that you want used for all alert notices.
 If you are using iEventMonitor on multiple systems or partitions, you might want to have each install use a Subject that identifies the system that it is coming from.